aloksaty/CucumberTestNgAutomationFrameWork/README.md

 - Log4J2 as the logging management strategy
 - WebDriverManager as the Selenium binaries management
 - Owner to minimize the code to handle the properties file
-- CSV ,DB Manager,Excel manager are created for data management.
+- Json data ,CSV ,DB Manager,Excel manager are created for data management.

 # Test architecture